It’s Normal to Feel Anxious Before Your First Session

 A fear many people have before their first session is if they are going to like their therapist or not.
 If not, they will have to go through this process all over again.
 While therapy is a great way to manage and improve your mental health, it’s understandable why so many people have anxiety towards therapy.
-Lifeworks Counseling Center wants everyone to get the most out of their sessions, which is why we have provided some helpful tips to help lessen your anxiety towards depression.
+Lifeworks Counseling Center wants everyone to get the most out of their sessions, which is why we have provided some helpful tips to help lessen your anxiety towards your first therapy session.

 Be Proud of Yourself.